-China stock market crash has been the main trigger for further Rand depreciation.
-As weaker equity market in China coupled with the commodity deflationary pressures will put pressure on resource-heavy currencies such as the South African Rand (see Figure 2).
-Whenever you spell risk aversion in financial markets, investors will always liquidate risky assets like the South African Rand.
-Under this circumstance and in face of further Rand devaluation the only alternative and safe haven remains the US Dollar.
-In time of crisis the US Dollar has always been perceived as the ultimate safe haven currency.
+There is a strong affinity for risk aversion in financial markets and investors will always liquidate risky assets – like the South African Rand.
+In face of further Rand devaluation, the only alternative and safe haven remains the US Dollar.
+In a time of crisis, the US Dollar has always been perceived as the ultimate safe haven currency.

-If you don’t want to expose yourself to the Rand devaluation forces and prevent the value of your money to dilute, it may be the case that the only alternative remains the US Dollar.
+If you don’t want to expose yourself to the ZAR devaluation forces and prevent the value of your portfolio diluting, the USD safe have could be the traditional one for the next few years.